BirdLifeInternational/track2kba/README.md

 The next step is to estimate how representative this sample of animals is of the population.
-That is, how well does the variation in space use of these tracked individuals encapsulate variation in the wider population?
-To do this, we use the `repAssess` function.
-This function repeatedly samples a subset of individual core ranges, averages them together, and quantifies how many points from the unselected individuals fall within this combined core range area.
+That is, how well does the variation in space use of this sample of tracks encapsulate variation in the wider population?
+To do this we can use the `repAssess` function.
+This function repeatedly samples a subset of track core ranges, averages them together, and quantifies how many points from the unselected tracks fall within this combined core range area.
 This process is run across the range of the sample size, and iterated a chosen number of times.

-To speed up this procedure, we can supply the output of `estSpaceUse`.
+To do this, we need to supply Utilization Distributions to `repAssess` (e.g., the output of `estSpaceUse`) and the tracking data.
 We can choose the number of times we want to re-sample at each sample size by setting the `iteration` argument.
 The higher the number the more confident we can be in the results, but the longer it will take to compute.

 ``` r
 repr <- repAssess(